igrorp/pre-miRNA-plot/README.md

 <p>If you included labels/annotations in you input files, as described above, make sure you set the <code>-a</code> parameter to True, like this:</p>
 <pre><code>premirnaplot your_file.txt -a T</code></pre>
 <h3 id="colors">Colors</h3>
-<p>If you wanted to set the colors to blue and red, for example, you would have to type:</p>
+<p>You can choose which colors will be used to highlight the miRNAs within the precursor.
+You can inform predefined colors (If you wanted to set the colors to blue and red, for example, you would have to type:</p>
 <pre><code>premirnaplot your_file.txt -c blue red
 </code></pre>
 <p>If you wanted to set the colors to purple and pink, you would have to type:</p>